 2. Know your value proposition, mission and target audience

 3. Gain some insights about your partner and the potential of working successfully with them

 5. Establish clearly what are the benefits to the partner

 6. And don't forget yourself.
 Know unapologetically what you want in return.

 These are just some of the many tactics to help you grow and scale your startup.
 Are there any others you have used and seen success with?
-Do tell us in the comments below.
+Do tell us.